A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 -

-Buy/Sell Shares Based on Your Prediction.
-Buy “Yes” shares if you believe the outcome will happen, or “No” shares otherwise.
-Share prices fluctuate as others trade, allowing you not only to profit by holding until market resolution, but also via trading: buying low, selling high before the event ends.
+Buy/Sell shares based on your prediction.
+Share prices fluctuate as others trade, allowing you not only to profit by holding until market resolution, but also via trading, when the market favors your choice.

 Key tips and сonsiderations: